Why Do We Watch Fireworks On The 4th Of July?

 “The American Fourth of July is the greatest event the maker of firecrackers knows.”

 These days, fireworks shows are often set to patriotic songs that celebrate the U.S. and its military.
-Spectators gather at local parks, ballfields, and fairgrounds to watch the multi-colored lights dance across the night sky.
-Others opt to have their own fireworks shows at home to entertain their family and friends.
+Spectators gather at local parks, ballfields, beaches, and fairgrounds to watch the multi-colored lights dance across the night sky.
+Others opt to have their own fireworks shows at home to entertain their family, friends, and neighbors.